 I have yet to see a successful hawk fly away with a small bird to eat. maybe the Sparrows in my garden are tough to catch.
 The thicket helps by providing a good hiding place.

 If the Mourning Doves are the prey, then the Sharpie was very likely a female.
-Female Sharpies, being larger that the males, take larger prey than the males.
-Females prey only on larger birds such as Mourning Doves, Blue Jays and Quails.
+Female Sharpies, being larger than the males, take larger prey than the males.
+Females prey only on larger birds such as Mourning Doves, Blue Jays, and Quails.
 Males usually take the smaller birds like House Sparrows.

 Sharpies are rarely encountered in urban and suburban areas during summer as they breed at high elevations, from May to August, at high elevations in coniferous forests and remote woodlands in Alaska and throughout Canada.